spiketools/spiketools/README.rst

 - `Glossary <https://spiketools.github.io/spiketools/glossary.html>`_:
   which defines key terms used in the module

-If you have a question about using ``spiketools`` that doesn't seem to be covered by the documentation, feel free to open an `issue <https://github.com/spiketools/spiketools/issues>`_ and ask!
+If you have a question about ``spiketools`` that isn't answered covered by the documentation, please open an `issue <https://github.com/spiketools/spiketools/issues>`_ and ask!

 Dependencies
 ------------